PhishER Glossary Terms

 All of the email addresses tied to your PhishER platform.
 Your reporting emails will be used to forward user-reported messages to your PhishER inbox.

 The custom time span of how long you would like PhishER to store your messages.
 The minimum retention period is one day and the maximum retention period is ten years.

 A logical expression used to disposition emails forwarded to the PhishER inbox.
 There are two types of rules: Custom Rules and System Rules.

 When creating a rule, the part of the message you would like the rule to be applied to or run against.
 There are four targets you may choose from: Raw, Headers, Body, or Attachments.
 By default, the rule will have Raw set as the target.

 A filtered view set to display all custom queries created from the PhishER inbox screen.
-Visit here for more information.
+Visit our How to Create a PhishER Room article for more information.